 School Group Procedures

-Children’s groups coming by bus for a self-guided visit should be dropped off and picked up in BBG’s parking lot, 990 Washington Avenue.
-Please pull into the parking lot and show your group admissions pass to the guard.
-There is a 30-minute grace period for drop-off and pickup without a parking fee.
-Once you have been dropped off, bring your group admission pass to show at the Eastern Parkway entry gate.
+Beginning April 1, 2014, children’s groups coming by bus for a self-guided visit should be dropped off and picked up at the Rose Arc entrance on Flatbush Avenue, between the Prospect Park Zoo and the Brooklyn library.
+This entrance is for school groups only.
+Once you have been dropped off, present your group admission pass for entry.
 Groups coming for a paid, guided program should be dropped off at the Administration Building at 1000 Washington Avenue.